Search & Retrieval

 Embeddings Column Naming Convention:

-For each underlying column, the corresponding embeddings column must be named as
+For each underlying column, the corresponding embeddings column must be named as <column_name>_embedding

 .
-For example, acustomer_reviews
+For example, a customer_reviews

-table with areview
+table with a review

-column must have areview_embedding
+column must have a review_embedding

 column.